-- CACREP requires that all students gain experience in group facilitation skills.
+- 1. Direct Services Client Contact (one-on-one, couples, family or group).
+Forty percent of total internship hours minimum: 240 hours CACREP requires that all students gain experience in group facilitation skills.
 You must log at least 10 hours of group facilitation throughout the course of your internship.
-Please note: This is in addition to the 10 hours that you are required to complete as a group participant! - Couple and Family Track students must have a minimum of 121 contact hours with couples and/or families.
+Please note: This is in addition to the 10 hours that you are required to complete as a group participant!
+Couple and Family Track students must have a minimum of 121 contact hours with couples and/or families.
 (Couple and family hours may Include only sessions where there is more than one family member present.
-Multiple Family group sessions can also be counted for couple and family hours - 2.
-Individual Supervision with On-Site Supervisor One hour per week minimum:

-15-30 hours

-Group Supervision (class attendance) with University Supervisor One and one half hour per week minimum:

-4. Additional hours spent in staff meetings, case presentations Peer and/or supervisor observations, in-service training, transcription and analysis of audiotapes or other activities approved in advance by student's Supervisor:
+Multiple Family group sessions can also be counted for couple and family hours 2.
+Individual Supervision with On-Site Supervisor One hour per week minimum: 15-30 hours 3.
+Group Supervision (class attendance) with University Supervisor One and one half hour per week minimum: 23-45 hours 4.
+Additional hours spent in staff meetings, case presentations - Peer and/or supervisor observations, in-service training, transcription and analysis of audiotapes or other activities approved in advance by student's Supervisor: 285-322 hours

-285-322 hours